 Introduction

 The purpose of this manual is to provide current information on head lice in the state of Tennessee.
-It is intended for use by local health departments, healthcare providers, local childcare and/or school facilities, and other group settings as a comprehensive guide to identify, treat, manage and prevent head lice.
+It is intended for use by local health departments, healthcare providers, local childcare and school facilities, and other group settings.
+It is also intended to act as a comprehensive guide to identify, treat, manage and prevent head lice.
 This manual serves both as a technical review and a quick reference on the nature of head lice infestations and will be the first of its kind in Tennessee.

 Overview

-The infamous head louse (Pediculosis humanus capitis) has plagued human societies for centuries, since the first egg remains were dating back to the first B.C..
+The infamous head louse (Pediculosis humanus capitis) has plagued human societies for centuries.
+The first egg remains were dated back to the first B.C..
 Children aged 3-12 years have become the most common carriers of head lice, with women coming in second and men being the least likely.
 The prevalence of head lice infestations has little to do with age or gender, but is solely dependent upon close contact, such as children playing closely together with their heads frequently touching, or adults living in overcrowded facilities1.
 Head lice infestations are not considered a health hazard as they do not spread disease.
-Most people will have a head lice infestation of 10-20 eggs, but in severe cases the hair may become matted with a mixture of nits, nymphs, and adults1.
-The main symptom of a lice infestation is itching, especially at night, due to the increased activity of the adult lice during this time; however most individuals experience no symptoms.
+Most people will have a head lice infestation of 10-20 eggs.
+In severe infestations, the hair may become matted with a mixture of nits, nymphs, and adults1.
+The main symptom of a lice infestation is itching, especially at night, due to the increased activity of the lice during this time; however most individuals experience no symptoms.

 Why Focus on Head Lice?

-Despite the fact that a head lice infestation cannot transmit disease to the carrier, the social stigma resulting from a head lice infestation is often severe; causing relentless embarrassment, assumptions about the individual’s personal hygiene, and shame for the individual.
-Additionally the current head lice policies in place at a significant number of childcare/education facilities, also known as “no-nit” policies, often cause a child with a head lice infestation to miss an unnecessary amount of school days, but fail to reduce prevalence in the community.
-The economic burden of head lice is also substantial, as it is approaching $1 billion annually for the combined direct (medicines, products and treatments to remove head lice and its eggs) and indirect costs (missed work/school days, misuse of products/treatments, misdiagnosis) concerning a head lice infestation.
-In many areas of the world head lice are a serious public health problem, and in many countries, prevalence has been increasing1.
+Although a head lice infestation cannot transmit a disease agent to the carrier, the social stigma resulting from a head lice infestation is often severe; causing relentless embarrassment, assumptions about the individual’s personal hygiene, and shame for the individual.
+Additionally, the current head lice policies in place at a significant number of childcare andeducation facilities, known as “no-nit” policies, often cause a child with a head lice infestation to miss an unnecessary amount of school days, but fail to reduce prevalence in the community.
+The economic burden of head lice is also substantial, approaching $1 billion annually for the combined direct (medicines, products and treatments to remove head lice and its eggs) and indirect costs (missed work and school days, misuse of products andtreatments, misdiagnosis) concerning a head lice infestation.
+In many areas of the world, head lice are a serious public health problem, and in many countries, prevalence has been increasing1.
 This is still an important issue of individual health, and measures need to be taken to educate and prevent further head lice infestations.

 Epidemiology of Head Lice

 The head louse has three stages of lice: egg, nymph, and adult.
-Eggs are glued individual hair shafts of the person experiencing the infestation and lasts for a week unhatched (7-10 days).
-The nymph stage lasts 8-9 days and is characterized by egg hatching and an increase in lice movement/activity, especially at night.
-It is at this stage that common symptoms start appearing, such as drowsiness and itching more than normal, as the lice infestation often disturbs the individual’s rest due to intense head scratching.
-Finally, the last stage is the adult, which live on average for a little over 8-9 days4 , but reproduce new eggs (both viable and non-viable) at an average rate of 80-212 eggs per female in perfect conditions4, but most individuals will have a maximum infestation of 10-20 lice eggs1.
+Eggs are glued to the base of individual hair shafts of the person experiencing the infestation and last for a week unhatched (7-10 days).
+The nymphal stage lasts 8-9 days and is characterized by egg hatching and an increase in lice activity, especially at night.
+At this stage common symptoms start appearing, such as drowsiness and itching more than normal, as the lice infestation often disturbs the individual’s rest due to intense head scratching.
+Finally, the last stage is the adult, which live on average for a little over 8-9 days4 , but reproduce new eggs (both viable and non-viable) at an average rate of 80-212 eggs per female in perfect conditions.4 Most individuals will have a maximum infestation of 10-20 lice eggs or nits1.

 [include images of all life stages]